Marine Vet Becomes Suffolk County's First Full-Time, Double Amputee Police Officer

 “I think that anybody with or without a disability or an amputation can do anything they put their mind up to,” he said.

+His fellow recruits elected him class president, so he gave the graduation address, sharing a bit about their training.

+“Becoming temporarily immobilized via Taser and having a brief understanding of what it feels like to respond to an active shooter or a hostage situation,” he recalled.

-Ferreira will begin next week at the First Precinct.
+Ferreira will begin next week at the First Precinct in Babylon.
+He’ll have no restrictions on the job.